-The final exam will be comprehensive and will include multiple-choice, multiple answers, matching, fill-in-the-blank, and short answer questions.
-If you have a 90% or higher going into the exam, you may opt-out.
-If, however, you take the exam, no matter the grade you are going in with, the exam grade will count toward the final course grade.
+The final exam will be comprehensive.
+There will be practice sessions available.
+If a student has a 90% or higher (A- or A) in the class going into the exam, they may opt out.
+If, however, a student takes the exam, no matter their grade going in, the exam grade will count toward the final course grade.
 The exam is to be taken individually; no collaboration is allowed.
 The exam is not to be recorded or shared in any way.